kirakirawes/learning-resource/DWeb 4 Creators /a-simplified-dweb-glossary.md

 **Leased Proof of Stake (LPoS)**: Token holders lease their stake to validators without transferring ownership of the tokens.
 This enables token holders to participate in the consensus process and earn rewards while retaining control over their tokens.​​​​​​​ Example: Waves blockchain

 **Liquid Proof of Stake (LPoS):** Allows token holders to delegate their stake to validators while keeping their tokens liquid, meaning they can be moved or spent without being locked for a specific period.
 This system combines the security benefits of staking with liquidity for token holders. _Example_: Tezos

+**LoRaWAN (Long Range Wide Area Network)**: A low-power, wide-area networking protocol built on LoRa technology, allowing for long-range communications at a low bit rate, useful for IoT and decentralized sensing networks.

 ## M

+**Mobile Ad-hoc Network (MANET)**: A continuously self-configuring, infrastructure-less network of mobile devices connected wirelessly, where each device can move independently in any direction.

 **Master Private Key (Cryptocurrency)**: A private key used to derive many child keys, which cannot be traced back to the original parent by an outside observer (see also Hierarchical Deterministic Wallet).